 A number of methods have been developed in the context of on-the-fly race detection that could be used as polynomial time algorithms for determining event orders in branch free fork/join programs[MC91, DS90, NR88].
-Some recent efforts have focused on reducing the number of events that must be traced [Net93, MC93].
-More importantly, these are on-line algorithms that require only small amounts of storage and can thus be done "on-the-fly."
+Some recent efforts have focused on reducing the number of events that must be traced[MC93] or recorded[Net93].
+As these fork/join analysis algorithms read the trace only once and have limited storage requirements they can often be executed "on-the-fly," concurrently with the parallel program they are analyzing.